bianliu1013/bianliu1013.github.io/source/_posts/2015-5-17-LeetCode - Set Matrix Zeroes.md

----
-layout: post
-title: leetcode - Set Matrix Zeroes!
+title:  Set Matrix Zeroes!
 date:   2015-05-17 11:23:32
-categories: leetcode c++
+categories: algothrim
+tags: algothrim
 ---

  Given a m x n matrix, if an element is 0, set its entire row and column to 0.
 Do it in place.